Researchers

 Mohammad Hossein Behboudi

 Mohammad Hossein Behboudi is a doctoral student in cognition and neuroscience.
-He completed his undergrad studies in electrical engineering at K. N. Toosi University of Technology, Tehran, Iran in 2020.
-Before joining our lab, he was working on EEG signal processing and the application of Machine Learning in brain studies.
-His main interest is to gain a deep understanding of brain function and connectivity using high-level analysis during cognitive tasks such as language learning.
-Besides doing research, he likes to run, hang out with his friends, learn to play santour (Persian Instrument).
+He earned his master’s degree in applied cognition and neuroscience from The University of Texas at Dallas in 2024, following his bachelor’s degree in electrical engineering from K. N. Toosi University of Technology in Tehran, Iran, in 2020.
+Prior to joining our lab, he worked on EEG signal processing and the application of Machine Learning in brain studies and diagnostics.
+His primary research interest lies in understanding brain function and connectivity through high-level analysis during cognitive tasks, such as language learning.
+In addition to his academic pursuits, he enjoys running and spending time with friends.

 Master’s Students